robbiebroughton/Optimisation_MC2BIS-/README.md

 ### **Our Goal:**
 Develop new system using sound statistical methodology that:
-1) Complies with current regualtions
+1) Complies with current regulations
 2) Automatically reduces the number of false positives generated and hence investigator workload

 ## Data: